Online Counselling Using Skype

 Technology has become an essential part of all of our lives – it can even be useful in personal growth work.
 While using the internet as a mode of communication for therapy may seem somewhat unconventional, online video conferencing is an effective, confidential and convenient alternative to face-to-face sessions.

 I currently use the internet with great success to work with clients who are unable to visit me in person or who prefer to work online.
-I’ve seen clients in Sweden, Afghanistan, the US, Canada and here in Australia.
+I’ve seen clients in South Korea, Sweden, Afghanistan, the US, Canada and here in Australia.

 Online counselling with me using Skype is suitable for a large number of areas.
 My specialty is relationship, and working over Skype is effective for most of the issues people bring to me.
 However, personality disorders, bipolar, clinical depression and other serious disorders are not candidates for online counselling because in my opinion these require face-to-face sessions to be effectively treated.